 What follows are the out-of-pocket expenses you can expect when you use insurance for anything.
 This is how insurance works:

 - You are always required to cover the cost of your deductible.
 This is an amount determined by your individual policy.
 A low deductible might be $500 (rarely less).
-A more typical deductible will fall in the range of $1000-$2500.
-But some can be as high as $5000 or more.
+A more typical deductible will fall in the range of $1000-$5000.
+But some can be as high as $10,000 or more.
+(If you have an extremely high deductible, consider our self-pay plan as an alternative.)
 It is important to understand that the deductible MUST be paid directly to your provider(s) before your insurance company for the remaining portion of the bill.
 If a patient still owes anything on their deductible and a care provider does not first collect what is considered the deductible portion of their bill directly from the patient, it would be considered insurance fraud.
 That is why we require that you meet your deducible prior to the birth of your baby if you want us to bill your insurance.
 It is also important to understand that deductibles reset each year (usually in January) and that sometimes there are individual deductibles and sometimes there are family deductibles.
 Our billing expert can help determine all the details for you in advance

 - When a policy does not cover 100% of the charges after the deductible, that portion of the bill is considered your “co-insurance” amount.
 For example if your insurance policy only covers 80% after you pay your deductible, your insurance company will expect you to pay the remaining 20% directly to your provider.
 In the case of a pregnancy, where there is a predictable expected amount to be due after the birth, a provider might also require you to pay a portion of your estimated co-insurance prior to the birth.
 It is good to know that unlike the deductible, the co-insurance amounts can sometimes be negotiated with your provider.
 At CCBC, we are willing to negotiate some (but not all) of the expected co-insurance amount.
 You will most likely find us much more willing to negotiate than all combined parties involved in a typical hospital delivery (the facility, the doctor, the anesthesiologist, the baby’s doctor, etc.)